Applying for & Receiving Financial Aid

 1. Reply: Review grants/accept your loans & Federal work-study online through your myDixie account.

 2. Register: Register for your classes.
-Remember,there are no credit hour adjustments for financial aid after the third week of each semester.
+Remember, there are no credit hour adjustments for financial aid after the third week of each semester.
 If you are enrolled for 11 credits at the end of the third week (Federal Pell grant census date), your Federal Pell grant award will be locked at three-quarter time.
 (See the Financial Aid Credit Enrollment chart below) If you add a block class after the end of the third week, we CANNOT adjust your Federal Pell grant award for the semester to include the additional credits.
 It would be your responsibility to pay any additional tuition and fees.
+Federal aid will only pay for credits that are required for your chosen degree.
+If you have any questions, please visit a DSU Financial Aid Counselor or your Academic Advisor.

 3. Federal Direct Student Loan: If you are awarded a Federal Direct Student Loan (subsidized, unsubsidized) and you are a first-time Federal Direct Loan borrower, you will be required to complete Entrance Loan Counseling and the Master Promissory Note (MPN) before you are eligible to receive the loan funds.
 These can be completed at StudentLoans.gov